Individual Therapy

 Clinical Psychologist, Dr Dan Wilson has a passion for helping people with Eating Disorders and is highly trained and experienced, having completed his PhD in the area of Eating Disorders and personality.
 Dan is a Credentialed Eating Disorder Clinician.
 The primary treatment approach that Dan uses is Enhanced Cognitive-Behaviour Therapy (CBT-E).

-Enhanced Cognitive-Behaviour Therapy (CBT-E)
+Enhanced Cognitive Behaviour Therapy (CBT-E)

 Consistently across research trials, CBT-E has been shown to be the most effective treatment for eating disorders in adults.